twiby/twibint/README.md

 cargo bench sub --features=rand
 ```

-Benchmarks won't compile/run without the `rand` feature enabled.
+Benchmarks won't run without the `rand` feature enabled.

 # Performance
-The ambitious and naive goal of this project is to be as performant or better than
+The ambitious and naive goal of this project is to be as performant as humanly possible.
-any state of the art crate on these methods.

 I choose to compare myself to `num-bigint` first, as it's quite standard at this
 point.